-The lab practicum scores in the second and third solo semesters (Spring & Fall 2009) were normally distributed; however, as determined by the Shapiro-Wilk test, the score, from the first solo semester (Fall 2008) was not (p < 0.01).
-Due to this lack of normality, a non-parametric Kruskal-Wallis rank sum test was utilized.
-No statistical difference between the lab practicum scores for these three solo semesters (chi-squared = 0.33; p > 0.05) was detected.
-In order to further uncover a potential difference between the lab practicum scores in the three solo semesters, a student t-test was performed between the two normally distributed scores in the Spring & Fall 2009 semesters revealing that these distributions were not statistically different (t = -0.32; p > 0.05).
-The scores from these last two semesters in the solo group were then combined and compared with the scores in the first solo semester (Fall 2008) utilizing the nonparametric Kolmogorov-Smirnov (K-S) two-sample test with no statistically difference detected (D=0.15 with p=0.8).
+The lab practicum scores in the second two solo semesters (Spring & Fall 2009) were normally distributed; however, the score from the first solo semester (Fall 2008) were not as determined by the Shapiro-Wilk test (p < 0.01).
+Therefore, a non-parametric Kruskal-Wallis rank sum test10 was utilized.
+It was unable to distinguish a statistical difference between the lab practicum scores for these three solo semesters (chi-squared = 0.33; p > 0.05).
+In order to further uncover a potential difference between the lab practicum scores in the three solo semesters, a student t-test was performed between the two normally distributed scores in Spring & Fall 2009 semesters revealing that these distributions were not statistically different (t = -0.32; p > 0.05).
+Then the scores from these last two semesters in the solo group were combined and compared with the scores in the first solo semester (Fall 2008) utilizing the non-parametric Kolmogorov-Smirnov (K-S) two-sample test10 with no statistically different detected (D=0.15 with p=0.8).
 This result confirmed the original Kruskal-Wallis analysis on all three solo semester scores.
 Since the lab practicum score for the three solo semesters were not statistically different, they were combined into a single distribution of lab practicum scores for the solo group.
-The statistical parameters for the lab practicum scores from the combined control semesters and combined solo semesters are summarized in Table 1.
+The statistical parameters for the lab practicum scores from the combined control semesters and combined solo semesters are summarized in Table 1